-Section 4.1 You can ask us to pay our share of the cost of covered services
+Section 4.1 You can ask us to pay for covered services

-If you have paid more than your plan cost sharing for covered services, or if you have received a bill for the full cost of covered medical services, go to Chapter 7 (Asking us to pay our share of a bill you have received for covered medical services or drugs) for information about what to do.
+If you have paid for your covered services, or if you have received a bill for covered medical services, go to Chapter 7 (Asking us to pay a bill you have received for covered medical services or drugs) for information about what to do.

-Section 4.2 If services are not covered by our plan, you must pay the full cost
+Section 4.2 What should you do if services are not covered by our plan?

 Our plan covers all medically necessary services as listed in the Medical Benefits Chart in Chapter 4 of this document.
 If you receive services not covered by our plan or services obtained out-of-network and were not authorized, you are responsible for paying the full cost of services.
+Before paying for the cost of services, you should check to see if the service is covered by Apple Health (Medicaid).